jacopotagliabue/MLSys-NYU-2022/README.md

 # MLSys-NYU-2022
-Slides, scripts and materials for the Machine Learning in Finance Course at NYU Tandon, 2022.
+Slides, scripts and materials for the _Machine Learning in Finance_ course at NYU Tandon, 2022.

 ## Overview

 DISCLAIMER: A significant part of our course is class participation (this is why, in the end, we have universities and not *just* books and repos!), and no amount of scripts can provide the same level of educational content, or a comparable experience.
 Please note that this course changes substantially every year, so the best way to keep up to date with us is... by enrolling in the [Master](https://engineering.nyu.edu/academics/programs/financial-engineering-ms)!

-This repository contains some of the teaching materials by Prof. [Ethan Rosenthal](https://www.ethanrosenthal.com/) and [myself](https://jacopotagliabue.it/) for the 2022 course in ML at the NYU Tandon School of Engineering.
+TL;DR: This repository contains some of the teaching materials by Prof. [Ethan Rosenthal](https://www.ethanrosenthal.com/) and [myself](https://jacopotagliabue.it/) for the 2022 course in ML at the NYU Tandon School of Engineering.
+The course is presented as an introduction to Machine Learning with Finance use cases and industry-standard tools.

 We open source slides, code snippets and assignements after the class is completed, hoping to benefit the broader community of Machine Learning students and practitioners; I had a calculus book that said, "What one fool can do, another can.", and I wish more and more fools could become proficient at building reliable, trust-worthy, well-crafted ML systems.